Grouplove: Big Mess and Little Mess (2016–2019)

-Healer and This Is This (2020-present)
+Healer, This Is This and I Want It All Right Now (2020–present)

 On January 8, 2020, Grouplove released the single "Deleter", the band's first release since the re-release of Big Mess in 2017.
 A music video, directed by Chris Blauvelt, was also released, and the band revealed that "Deleter" would be the lead single off of an upcoming fourth album.
 The album's title was later revealed to be Healer, along with a North American tour announcement.
 A video for "Youth" was released two weeks prior to the album.
 It again teamed them with director Christopher Blauvelt and stars Grace Zabriskie, a personal friend of the band.
 In a press release for Healer, Benjamin Homola was listed as the band's new drummer.
 Ahead of the tour, the band was certified climate positive by the United Nations, the first band in the United States to gain the certification.
 On March 10, 2021, Grouplove released the single "Deadline" along with a music video for the song.
 The band also made the surprise announcement that their fifth studio album, This Is This, would be released two days later on March 12, 2021.
+On March 23, 2023, the band announced that their sixth album, I Want It All Right Now, would be released on July 7, 2023.
+The album was preceded by the singles and music videos for "Hello", "All" (which were combined into one music video titled "Hello, All!"), "Francine" and "Eyes".